 The effectiveness of time limited Intervention programmes are evaluated by staff, students and parents.

-11: How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN
+11: How children and young people with SEND are enabled to engage in activities available with children and young people in the school who do not have SEN

 All extra activities are open to all students.
-Where activities are provided for students with SEN, students without SEN are welcome to attend.
+Where activities are provided for students with SEND, students without SEND are welcome to attend.

 12: Support for improving social and emotional development.
 This should include extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying

-The school invests in a wide range of pastoral roles and the employment of a Senior Advanced Teaching Assistant and Lead Advanced Teaching Assistants within the Learning Support Department whose remit has a focus on social and personal development.
+The school invests in a wide range of pastoral roles and the employment of Advanced Teaching Assistants within the Learning Support Department whose remit has a focus on social and personal development.